Sport in the Netherlands: Field hockey

-The Royal Dutch Hockey Federation was formed on October 8, 1898 and is, with 185,923 members (in 2005), the fifth largest sports federation.
-Hoofdklasse hockey is the country's primary hockey competition since 1970, which is contested by 12 clubs (in both the male and female league).
+The Royal Dutch Hockey Federation was formed on 8 October 1898 and is, with 185,923 members (in 2005), the fifth largest sports federation.
+Men's Hoofdklasse Hockey and Women's Hoofdklasse Hockey are the country's primary hockey competitions, which are contested by 12 clubs in both the male and female league.

-The Netherlands women's national field hockey team is the most successful team in World Cup history, having won the title six times.
-At the 2012 London Olympics the women's team made it to the final and went on to beat Argentina.
-The Dutch male hockey team has won the world cup three times and Olympic gold on two occasions.
+As of 2024, the Netherlands women's national field hockey team is the most successful team in World Cup and Olympic history, having won the title nine and five times respectively.
+The Dutch male hockey team has won both the World Cup and Olympic gold on three occasions.
 Several Dutch hockey league clubs have won the European Cup.
+At the Paris 2024 Olympics both the men's and women's teams won the gold medal.

 Korfball

 Korfball is a mixed gender or only female ball sport, with similarities to netball and basketball.
 It is played by two teams of eight players with four females and four males in each team or with eight female players in each team.
 The objective is to throw a ball through a bottomless basket that is mounted on a 3.5 m high pole.
 Mixed gender korfball is more generally played in the north of the Netherlands, while all female korfball is generally played in the south of the Netherlands.

 The sport was invented by Dutch schoolteacher Nico Broekhuysen in 1902.
 In the Netherlands, there are around 580 clubs and over 100,000 people playing korfball.
 The sport is also very popular in Belgium and Taiwan, and is played in 54 other countries.

 The Dutch korfball union is called Koninklijk Nederlands Korfbalverbond (KNKV).